clementallen/gliding-tools/README.md

 ### BGA handicaps list

-List of bga handicaps displayed in a nice responsive list
+List of bga handicaps displayed in a nice responsive list.